fyang2223/FoodData/README.md

 ```
 If `docker-compose build` fails, delete the namenode image in Docker Desktop first, and try again.

-3. Enter the running namenode container, and execute the `my_entrypoint.sh` script, which copies Airflow's public key located in the mounted volume to the authorized_keys file in the root user's home volume (which is /root, but is /home/user1 for another user called user1).
+3. Enter the running namenode container, and execute the `my_entrypoint.sh` script, which copies Airflow's public key located in the mounted volume to the authorized_keys file in the namenode root user's home volume (which is /root, but is /home/user1 for another user called user1).
 It then starts the SSH service.
 ```
 docker exec -it namenode bash
 ```